flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-and-destroy-them-when-terraform-object-gets-deleted.md

-# Use TF-Controller to provision resources and destroy them when the Terraform object gets deleted
+# Use tofu-controller to provision resources and destroy them when the Terraform object gets deleted

 The resources provisioned by a Terraform object are not destroyed by default, and the tfstate of that Terraform object still remains in the cluster.